Updated: Nov 21

 As the diagram shows, the Data Strategy will define what each component means and how we expect it to be delivered.
 Of course, the six strategies are very connected and must work together.

-A Data Strategy will likely lead to a Data Transformation, in the form of a program that will last more than a fiscal year, delivering incremental business value and the underlying required sub-components.
+A Data Strategy will likely lead to a Data Transformation, in the form of a program that will last more than a fiscal year, delivering incremental business value and the underlying required sub-components, such as operationalizing a Data Governance Framework and a Data Quality Framework.
 There is a good chance that it could be self-funding.

 The savings will come in a few different shapes: